selfrefactor/rambda/CONTRIBUTING.md

 Exported methods are sorted alphabetically

 ```
-export { default as either } from './modules/either';
+export * from './modules/either';
-export { default as endsWith } from './modules/endsWith';
+export * from './modules/endsWith';
-export { default as equals } from './modules/equals';
+export * from './modules/equals';
 ```

 > Test that your implementation can be compiled to ES5